GlobalNamesArchitecture/gn_crossmap/README.md

 This gem crossmaps a checklist of scientific names to names from a data source in [GN Resolver][resolver].

-Checklist has to be in a CSV format and use semicolon as a separator, '"' as a field quote.
+Checklist has to be in a CSV format.

 Compatibility
 -------------